jdubray/sam-fsm/README.md

 Please post your questions/comments on the [SAM-pattern forum](https://gitter.im/jdubray/sam)

 ## Change Log
-- 0.9.7   Adds unit tests and cleans up doc and code sample
+- 0.9.7   Adds support for localstate, new unit tests and cleans up doc and code sample
 - 0.9.2   Adds `actionsAndStatesFor` and `flattenTransitions` to transform transitions into states and actions
 - 0.9.1   Adds next-action-predicate in the fsm specification
 - 0.8.9   Ready for community review

+## To do
+- support for component local state (currently the FSMs are only running in the SAM instance's global state)
+- connect SAM's allowed actions with the FSMs enabled actions

 ## Copyright and license
 Code and documentation copyright 2021 Jean-Jacques Dubray.
 Code released under the ISC license.
 Docs released under Creative Commons.